 Interestingly, this description echoes our relationship to digital life, relating to things which represent reality, rather than reality itself.
 We may be looking at a picture of a flower, but in it’s true form the image is nothing but a block of code.

 According to Tolle, this opaque screen created by the Ego blocks all true relationships and creates the illusion of separateness.
-We no longer feel at one with all that is, even if we believe in theory that we are connected, in reality we feel cut-off.
+We no longer feel at one with all that is, even if we believe in theory that we are all inter-connected, in reality we feel cut-off.

-This sense of total separation is not only an illusion according to the ancient Eastern mystics, but it’s supported scientifically.
+Eastern mystical teachings identify this sense of isolation as an illusion, an idea supported by scientific fact.
 On a molecular level, there is no distinction between the molecules of my hand and the molecules of your hand as they touch, not such hard lines between us as we may perceive.